Updated: Jul 9

-In looking at food trends for the coming year, Nielsen research indicates that ninety-one percent of people say they snack daily and snacking is on the rise among all age groups and genders.
-And I am encouraged that folks are focusing more on snacks that are rich in nutrients like nuts, seeds and legumes–choices that earn high marks from me.
+In looking at food trends for the coming year, Nielsen research indicates that ninety-one percent of people say they snack daily, and snacking is on the rise among all age groups and genders.
+And I am encouraged those folks are focusing more on snacks that are rich in nutrients like nuts, seeds and legumes–choices that earn high marks from me.
 These three foods are readily available nutrition powerhouses.
 They are excellent sources of protein, low in saturated fat and sodium; they are cholesterol free and good sources of fiber.

 In lining up resolutions for the coming year, during this season of good eating, you’ll find an assortment of seeds, nuts and legumes on lots of tables.
 If you dish up good things to eat during the next holiday gathering, adding some seeds, nuts and legumes will give you a head start on making changes in your daily diet for better health in the New Year.

 Seeds are the embryo and food supply of new plants.
 These include chia, pumpkin, sesame, sunflower and flax seeds.
 True nuts according to the botanical definition are a composite of seed and dry fruit inside a hard outer shell, i.e., chestnuts, hazelnuts and acorns.
 Culinary nuts are those that do not meet the botanical definition, yet we consider them nuts too—walnuts, pecans, almonds, pistachios and cashews.
 Now peanuts on the other hand are actually legumes whose edible seeds are enclosed in pods.
 Most nuts are grown on trees however peanuts grow underground from a single plant.